 - 1 cup of cold alcohol

-Put the jello powder in the bowl.
+Step 1: Pour the jello powder in the liquid measuring cup.
 Add 1 cup of boiling water and stir until all of the powder has completely dissolved.

 Want that layered look?
 The secret is time and patience.
 Each layer will need enough time to set in order to get those clean lines.
-Our layered jello shot recipes, like the festive Holly Jolly Jelly Shot will give you the lowdown on how to achieve those wow-worthy layers.
+It’s a good idea to make layered jello shots the day before the party, so each layer has enough time to set.
+You’ll also want to choose a different color of jello for each layer, obviously.